 Without language – interior, social or cultural – we are lost.
 Without language, we cannot connect.

-Language is the pulse of the worshipper.
+Language is the worshipper’s pulse.
 It is the Sufi singer-dancer’s language with Allah/Ali, and the Taoist’s movement with the Chi.

-Without language, without connection, we are refugees at the gate of an alien and apparently hostile language pattern.
+Without language, without connection, I am refugee at the gate of an alien and apparently hostile language pattern.

-We reach a crossroads.
-We turn within the crossroads, to receive all directions.
+I reach a crossroads.
+I turn within the crossroads, to receive all directions.

 Humour collides two frames of reference, the solemn and the droll, collapsing into mirth … and connecting through laughter – “the mind stops”..
 (See Koestler’s fig.2)